-Teaching at VICTORIA
+Teaching in VICTORIA

-Teaching staff arrive at school before 7:45 a.m. ready for the children coming in at 8 a.m.
-There are several morning meetings throughout the week whether they are departmental, with year groups or the whole staff.
+Staff arrive at school before 7:45 ready for the children coming in at 8am.
+There are several morning meetings throughout the week whether they are departmental, year groups or the whole staff.

-The staff are all on first name terms, whilst teachers and other staff are Mr/Mrs/Miss/Ms to students.
+The staff are all on first name terms, whilst teachers are Mr/Mrs/Miss/Ms to students.
 There is no school uniform and both staff and students tend to wear practical, casual clothes which are appropriate for school.

 Registration is at 8 a.m. and classes start at 8:10.
 There are four teaching sessions interspersed with three breaks.
-There are always teachers on break duty, but most people take the chance to eat, drink, socialise and/or set up their next class.
+There is always a teacher on break duty but most people take the chance to eat, drink, socialise and/or set up their next class.
 It is also a time when a team meeting or parent interview can be slotted in.